Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 Wing and centerline stores can be jettisoned independently using the Jettison Knob in the STORES position, selecting the desired Station Select Buttons to release, and pressing PUSH TO JET.
-Any pylon or missile launcher at the station will remain in place, but stores- including MERs and TERs, will be released.
+Any pylon or missile launcher at the station will remain in place, but stores - including MERs and TERs, will be released.

 ### AIM-7 Jettison